 |High-dose methotrexate with leucovorin rescue|

 All therapeutic regimens for childhood ALL include intrathecal chemotherapy.
-Intrathecal chemotherapy is usually started at the beginning of induction, intensified during consolidation (four to eight doses of intrathecal chemotherapy given every 2–3 weeks), and, in certain protocols, continued throughout the maintenance phase.
+Intrathecal chemotherapy is usually started at the beginning of induction, intensified during consolidation and, in many protocols, continued throughout the maintenance phase.

 Intrathecal chemotherapy typically consists of one of the following: